platformsh/platformsh-docs/use-platform/going-live.rst

 Modify your DNS settings and create an ALIAS or ANAME record to the endpoint.

 Record	Name	Target

 ALIAS or ANAME	<empty> or @	<ENVIRONMENT>-<PROJECT-ID>.<CLUSTER>.platform.sh

-Note: In case you want to change an already added certificate, you will have to remove the domain and add it again with the new certificate.
+In case you want to change an already added certificate, you will have to remove the domain and add it again with the new certificate.

 Testing SSL
 ^^^^^^^^^^^